 - Buy a mask that fits properly so it won’t be too tight around any part of your head/face area where there may be sensitive nerves located underneath – especially around ears which are close enough together already without adding additional pressure against them while trying hard enough just stay awake long enough each night before bedtime starts feeling like something else entirely too soon!
 Those two locations need special attention given equal importance as other parts because they contain points where nerves come together between those respective areas: one being one side versus two sides each time equals four times more pain than normal.

 We hope that this article has given you some insight into what face masks are and how to use them.
 There are many different types of face masks out there, but no matter which one you choose, be sure to wear them properly!
-For more tips on how to stay safe from COVID-19 infections, check out our guide on social distancing.
+Contact Abonemed, for personal protection equipment in UAE.